How did Swayambhunath & Boudhanath get their names?

 The real meaning of Swayambunath is” self-manifested,” self-existing.”

-The Seto Machchhendranath temple located in Kathmandu’s Jana Bahal with the Machchhendranath temple in South Patan is dedicated to Machchhendranath.
+The Seto Machchhendranath temple is located in Kathmandu’s Jana Bahal, with the Machchhendranath temple in South Patan dedicated to Machchhendranath.
 There is a change in spelling due to different languages commonplace in Nepal, so it’s not an issue.

 Though what about Natha?

-The only certification of the Natha is said to be an inscription at Swayambhunath, according to the late historian.
+According to the late historian, the only certification of the Natha is said to be an inscription at Swayambhunath.

-For those wondering, I do not include Pashupatinath temple here as it is established to the 5th century, and the likelihood is that the phrase nath here is undoubtedly a direct link to lord Shiva as Adinath.
-Whereas, both Swayambhunath and Boudhanath have Buddhist points of origin.
+For those wondering, I do not include Pashupatinath temple here as it was established in the 5th century.
+The likelihood is that the phrase Nath here is undoubtedly a direct link to lord Shiva as Adinath.
+At the same time, both Swayambhunath and Boudhanath have Buddhist points of origin.

-Natha and Swayambhunath are known as “lord.”One has Buddhist origins, and another has a vague delving into Buddhism.
+Natha and Swayambhunath are known as “lords.”One has Buddhist origins, and another has a vague delving into Buddhism.